riffcc/riffcc.github.io/content/docs/lens-sdk/quick-start.md

 const siteAddress = lens.siteProgram.address;
 console.log(`Site created and opened successfully!
 Address: ${siteAddress}`);
 ```
+>Note: The lens.peerbit and lens.siteProgram properties are only populated after lens.init() and lens.openSite() have been successfully called, respectively.

 ### Step 4: Adding Content (Creating a `Release`)